Last updated: January 2021

 How we handle complaints

-- The Director of Individual Thriving may ask one of the management team to investigate the complaint.
+- The Chief Clinical Officer may ask one of the management team to investigate the complaint.
 That person will have enough seniority and experience to deal with the issues raised by the complaint.

 - We will acknowledge a complaint within 3 working days and give you the name and contact details of the person investigating it.